Note: I goofed up a bit when writing this post. It doesn’t change the main points much, but there’s a follow-up you should also read.

 The AVCA article talks about the process of myelination with respect to motor learning.
 If you’ve read The Talent Code, you’ll be familiar with this topic.
 The article’s author claims “…once you stop practicing a skill this myelination decreases and the skill cannot be produced as quickly or as precisely.”
 A decrease in myelination is simply the reduction in the production of myelin.
 It doesn’t mean that myelin goes away and therefor skill declines.

 This is why the follow up comment that “This is one big reason why elite players see the value in ‘blocked’ training their skills all throughout their season and their careers” is erroneous.
 It makes the assumption that myelination only happens during blocked practice, which is simply false.

-This speaks to another topic I addressed in my article.
 There is a tendency to not count repetitions that happen in games (practice or competition) as repetitions.
 That’s not the case, though.
 Those reps count.
 In fact, they count a whole lot because they are real game reps.
 They are not the simulations of real reps we get when we take repetitions out of a game context.

 The AVCA article also expresses the view that training aids are useful.
 It makes the claim that the research paper cited suggest they can be helpful.
 At best, there is a passing reference to them potentially helping simplify things in golf.
 No research is presented in either direction.
 Similarly, the article’s author claims that “all kinds of training aides” are used in golf and tennis.
 This doesn’t mean they are of any real value, though.